boilerplatez/docs/markdown/xampp/MAC.md

 - **Local DNS mapping**

-    Your system sholud know, not to go online to search for domains you want to use for your projects.
+    Your system should know, these are local domains we are working on.
+So we neeed to specify it in hosts file.

-    1. Open hosts file
+    1. Use following command to open hosts file

         ````
           $ sudo nano /etc/hosts